 The backwards K is screen printed with a fade to resemble chalk lines like on a baseball field.
 The backwards K also represents the Strikeout Looking" symbol of the backwards K in baseball statistics.
 Though it does not mean that poverty is going down without a fight, the backwards K was simply chosen instead of the K swinging symbol because it's more recognizable as being baseball specific.

 This design will be available in every big league team color as a collector's item, and represented by select players from each team throughout the 2017 season.

 The general K Poverty T's currently for sale will ship upon order, unless item is said to be on backorder or out of stock.

-The first print round for Group 1, as shown above, will begin on May 4th, 2017.
-The shirts will begin shipping 10 business days after the campaign ends (May 3rd, 2017), meaning they will be shipped out from our shipping center no later than 5/17/17.
+The print round for Group 6, as shown above, will begin on July 13th, 2017.
+The shirts will begin shipping 10 business days after the campaign ends (July 12th, 2017), meaning they will be shipped out from our shipping center no later than 7/27/17.
 This allows us to reinvest the sales into focusing on trying to get Striking Out Poverty in front of 20 million people in two weeks.
 Also, because of the high cost to manufacture our shirts at the quality we produce, making the shirts after the two week campaign allows us to be able to afford the costs of doing the shirts for a cause as every limited edition shirt is manufactured when the campaign ends making it a very limited edition design.